The Rise of Remote Work

 How to Avoid Double Taxation

-Many countries have Double Taxation Agreements (DTAs) that let you claim foreign tax credits or exemptions.
+Like mention before many countries have Double Taxation Agreements (DTAs) that let you claim foreign tax credits or exemptions.

 U.S. citizens working abroad may exclude up to $120,000+ from taxable income if they meet residency requirements.